 Is HVAC a Hard Career?

-- Work in awkward settings, like tight or dirty spaces.
+- Work in unpleasant settings, like tight or dirty spaces.

 - Work in inclement weather since HVAC systems are usually outdoors.

-- Work evenings, weekends and overtime during peak demand.
+- Work evenings, weekends and overtime around peak demand.

-A common misconception about learning HVAC is that it’s a blue-collar career.
+One of the biggest misconceptions about HVAC is that it’s a blue-collar career.
 In reality, you need an extensive skill set, specialized education and ongoing certification.

-- Minimize student debt.
+- Avoid large amounts of student debt.

-- Have job security since HVAC positions can't be outsourced.
+- Have job security knowing your position can’t be outsourced.

 - Be your own boss and work toward starting your own successful business.